luckylobster25/Password-homework/README.md

 After everything is filled out correctly, this is how it should look like. [pass-generator-blink](img\pass-generator blink.png).

 When the "Generate Passowrd" button is clicked, this is how it should look like. [pass-generator-password](img\pass-generator .png).

+This link will take user to github repo page [go to repo page](https://luckylobster25.github.io/Password-homework/).
+When open page, user must refresh page.